ucsb-cs32/s21/_lab/lab07.md

 The GNU debugger (a.k.a. gdb) is a very powerful tool for analyzing what your program is doing at run-time.

-There is a useful tutorial at the general CS32 course website (<https://ucsb-cs32.github.io>). <b>.
+There is a useful tutorial at the general CS32 course website (<https://ucsb-cs32.github.io>).
 Referring to this tutorial will directly help you respond to the first 4 questions for this lab.

 In general to have the output of gdb be useful, you will need to compile with the `-g` option.
 Add `-g` to the `CXXFLAGS` in your `Makefile`.